 The SAT has traditionally been considered a more rigorous test and the one preferred by elite schools.
-However, now that virtually all colleges accept the ACT, the SAT has seen its test-taking numbers decline.
+However, with so many colleges accepting the ACT as of 2017, the SAT has seen its test-taking numbers decline.

 In order to address concerns with the test, the SAT was revamped in 2016.
 The scoring scale was changed, penalties for incorrect answers were eliminated and the required essay became optional.
-However, note that while the essay became optional for test-takers, many institutions still require it for admissions.
+However, note that while the essay became optional for test-takers, some institutions still require it for admissions.
 It's best to check with the admissions department of the schools you want to attend before taking the test and asking about their specific testing requirements, just to be sure.

 This second college admissions standardized test was created in 1959 at the University of Iowa.
 Professor Everett Franklin Lindquist was reportedly unhappy with the SAT, so he developed his own American College Testing program.
 Today, the ACT is a test of the following areas:

 In years past, the ACT gained a reputation as being an easier test for some students to succeed at, although whether that is true or not is difficult to prove.
 It is scored on a different scale than the SAT and has slightly different content areas.

 The ACT is a curriculum-based test designed to reflect knowledge students have gained in high school.
 It asks test-takers to find the best answer in its English, reading and science sections, while the math portion needs students to provide the correct answer.
 The science section is not as concerned with specific knowledge as with a student's critical thinking skills.

 As with the SAT, the essay is optional on the ACT.
-However, schools might require it for admittance, so be sure to check with schools you are applying to.
+However, some schools might require it for admittance, so be sure to check with schools you are applying to.